gitjuzer/AFP-ENG-2018/System Design Document.md

 Software Testing Methodology is defined as strategies and testing types used to certify that the Application Under Test meets client expectations.
 Test Methodologies include functional and non-functional testing to validate the AUT.
 Examples of Testing Methodologies are Unit Testing, Integration Testing, System Testing, Performance Testing etc. Each testing methodology has a defined test objective, test strategy and deliverables.

+#Software Testing Hierarchy
+As with almost any technical process, software testing has a prescribed order in which things should be done.
+The following is a list of software testing categories arranged in chronological order.
+These are the steps taken to fully test new software in preparation for marketing it:

+* Unit testing - testing performed on each module or block of code during development.
+Unit Testing is normally done by the programmer who writes the code.

+* Integration testing - testing done before, during and after integration of a new module into the main software package.
+This involves testing of each individual code module.
+One piece of software can contain several modules which are often created by several different programmers.
+It is crucial to test each module's effect on the entire program model.

+* System testing - testing done by a professional testing agent on the completed software product before it is introduced to the market.

+* Acceptance testing - beta testing of the product done by the actual end users.

 1. Unit Testing:
 Unit Testing of software applications is done during the development (coding) of an application.